ARPA-SIMC/fedora-live-netroot/README.md

 The system has been tested with CentOS 7, Fedora 28 and Fedora 29 as diskless client distributions.
 Three corresponding basic installation recipes are provided for these distributions.
-The host system was a Fedora 24 system with a custom updated singularity package, it should work on CentOS 7 and later Fedora as well.
+The host system had a Fedora 24 distro with a custom updated singularity package (v2.5.1), it should however work on any host distribution capable to bootstrap a yum/dnf based filesystem with singularity.

 ## Quick start on a virtual environment